Our Land (Ukraine)

+At a party congress held on 27 August 2025 the party decided to disband itself, due to his reputation being "critically damaged" by party members collaboration with Russia following the 2022 Russian invasion of Ukraine.

 History

 The party was established/registered on 23 August 2011 as "Block Party".

 The party did not participate in the 2012 Ukrainian parliamentary elections; or the 2014 Ukrainian parliamentary elections.

 On 20 December 2014, the party changed its name to "Our Land".

 By the summer of 2015 the majority of representatives of the party changed dramatically, encompassing individuals who still in 2014 were members of the Party of Regions.
 "Our Land" claimed in September 2015 that 62 mayors had joined the party, including the mayors of Mykolaiv, Chernihiv and Mariupol.
 Another known member of the party is member of the Ukrainian parliament (for Kharkiv) Oleksandr Feldman, who joined the party in August 2015.

 In the 2019 Ukrainian parliamentary election, the party took part in only one single-mandate constituency.
 Its candidate Dmytro Khomiak received 0.10% of the vote in constituency 95 located in Irpin and was thus not elected to parliament.

 In the 2020 Ukrainian local elections 1,694 Our Land candidates won seats on the local and regional level, about 5.13% of the total number of contested seats.

-During the 2022 Russian invasion of Ukraine, many members of the Our Land party cooperated with the Russian Armed Forces.
-Basically, the collaboration with the Russian military was carried out by local self-government figures in the occupied territories.
+During the 2022 Russian invasion of Ukraine, many members of the Our Land party, including local politicians, cooperated with the Russian Armed Forces in Russian-occupied territories of Ukraine.

+In June 2022, the leaders of the Our Land party were detained by the SBU (Security Service of Ukraine) for attempting to sell places on the electoral list.

+On 19 June 2024, the party was banned in Ukraine by the final decision of the Eighth Administrative Court of Appeal.
+The property, funds and other assets of the party and its cells and other structural entities were transferred to state ownership.
+However, on 1 July 2025, the Supreme Court of Ukraine overturned the ban on the Our Land party in its final decision.

+At the 40th congress (of the party) on 27 August 2025 the party decided to disband itself.
+Although the party stated that "in 10 years of the party's active activity, not a single statement in favor of the Russian Federation was found" it assessed that its "a few traitors or collaborators" did had "cast a shadow of distrust on the entire organization to which they belonged" and therefore the whole party had sustained "critical reputational damage."

 Management

-The party is headed by three party leaders, all of whom were members of the Party of Regions until 2014: Oleksandr Mazurchak, Anton Kisse, Andrii Derkach, and Serhii Shakhov.
+The party was headed by three party leaders, all of whom were members of the Party of Regions until 2014: Oleksandr Mazurchak, Anton Kisse, and Serhii Shakhov.